Princess Vera Constantinovna of Russia: Exile

 Princess Vera lived with her mother and her brother George for the next two years in Sweden, first in Stockholm and then in Saltsjöbaden.
 As Sweden proved too expensive to live in, Elizabeth Mavrikievna wrote a letter to Albert I of Belgium, asking him to allow them to move to his country.
 In 1920 they relocated to Brussels where they were frequently ill.
 In 1922, Vera's uncle, Duke Ernest II of Saxe-Altenburg invited them to move to Germany.
 Elizabeth Mavrikievna settled in the ancestral castle of her family near Leipzig, in the small town of Altenburg.
 Princess Vera followed her mother half a year later after spending sometime in Oberstdorf in the Allgäu region of the Bavarian Alps recuperating from tuberculosis.

 Her mother died of cancer on 24 March 1927 in Leipzig.
 Left alone and without sufficient means of subsistence, Vera Constantinovna moved to Bavaria, with friends and shortly after relocated to London with her brother George.
 When two years later, George moved to the United States, she returned to Altenburg.
 Princess Vera lived there for thirty years.
 Prince George died in New York City in 1938.
 Princess Vera lived in Germany through the difficult years of World War II.
 During the War, she worked as a translator in a camp for prisoners of war.
-But German officials soon removed her from that position because she had tried to help fellow prisoners.
+But German officials soon removed her from that position because she had tried to help the fellow prisoners.

 For many years, as she later recalled, she was haunted by the events of the Revolution.
 "I used to have the same dream, as if I stood with my back to a pit and they were going to shoot me...my awakening was not less terrible than the dream itself, because I was constantly afraid to open my eyes and see that they had really come to take me to the execution".

 At the end of World War II, in early 1945, American troops arrived in Altenburg.
 On hearing that, according to the Potsdam Conference, Altenburg was going to be part of the zone of Soviet occupation, Princess Vera fled on foot.
 With her cousin, Prince Ernst-Friedrich of Saxe-Altenburg, she had to walk 240 kilometers in 12 days, fleeing the advancing Soviet troops.
 Once safe, Princess Vera settled in Hamburg on 5 January 1946.
 Until 1949 she worked as a translator in the British branch of the Red Cross and later in the DP Medical Center.
 When this one was closed, she worked at the reception in another British institution.
 She belonged to no country, as she only had an ambiguous Nansen passport, which gave her the ability to travel but no protections of statehood.
 Despite this, she refused to take the protection offered to her by various European countries, considering herself Russian. " I didn't leave Russia", she once declared, "Russia left me".